Picking a domain name is crucial for anyone who is creating a new website.

 How Domains and Website Hosts Work Together

 The web server is where you would store all of your website’s assets, such as files, databases, images, and more.
-This space is what you are renting from a hosting company like Host My Website Online when you subscribe to a web hosting service.
+This space is what you are renting from a hosting company like Rovity when you subscribe to a web hosting service.

 By choosing a high-quality web host, you would increase your website’s performance, search engine rankings, and many other things.
-Your choice of web host would either increase your chances of growth or be nothing more than a loss.
+Your web host choice would either increase your chances of growth or be nothing more than a loss.

 5 Different Types of Domains Available